 In an American Journal of Epidemiology report, welders had an increased risk of developing lung cancer from asbestos.
 They also had an increased risk of developing mesothelioma.
 Safety and Health at Work published similar findings about welders and mesothelioma.

 Researchers and Georgetown University and Duke University tried to quantify the mesothelioma risk among steel and metal workers.
-They found 43 reported cases of mesothelioma among the 1,445 occupation-related diagnoses.
-That figure was the ninth-highest, more than even asbestos manufacturing plant workers.
+They found 43 reported cases of mesothelioma among the 1,445 occupation-related mesothelioma diagnoses.
+Welders ranked 9th among all types of jobs, trailing high-exposure jobs like construction, shipyard workers, electricians and more.

 The link between welding and mesothelioma has pushed manufacturing companies to face victims in legal disputes.
 For instance, Lincoln Electric, founded in 1906, makes arc-welding rods and other cutting equipment.
 The company faces multiple legal claims alleging their equipment exposed people to asbestos.